dimroc/ga-ruby-on-rails-for-devs/class/9-rails-mvc-dev.md

 You can run `rake -T` to see available tasks.

+    $ rake -T
+    rake about # List versions of all Rails frameworks and the environment ...

 Asset Pipeline
 --------------

+The *asset pipeline* enables authoring javascript, CSS and other static artifacts in many ways and compile or package them for the application.
+For example, in Rails 3.1 the asset pipeline enabled developers to write CoffeeScript instead of raw JavaScript out of the box.

+Enable the application pipeline in `config/application.rb`.

+    # Enable the asset pipeline
+    config.assets.enabled = true

-There're many templating languages that can be used with Rails.
-ERB is the default.
-Lets add an application layout in HAML instead.
+HTML in Rails is rendered with *templates*.
+Templates execute Ruby code.
+There're many templating languages that can be used with Rails. *ERB* is the default.
+Lets add an application layout in *HAML*, a less terse templating language.
 Add `haml-rails` to Gemfile and `app/views/layouts/application.html.haml`.
+The latter is a *layout* - a top-level template that defines the page structure, includes stylesheets and javascripts.

     !!!
     %html